Schulich-Ignite/website/content/definitions/api.md

 - http
 ---

-An application program interface is basically a system that allows you to use other people’s code and/or systems.
+An application program interface is basically a system that allows you to use other people's code and/or systems.

 There are lots of things people mean when they say API:

 - A set of code that runs other code (libraries, packages)
-- Pre-written code that lets you interface with a program that’s running (i.e. [starcraft engine](https://github.com/BurnySc2/python-sc2), [Hubspot api](https://github.com/HubSpot/hubspot-api-python), etc.)
+- Pre-written code that lets you interface with a program that's running (i.e. [starcraft engine](https://github.com/BurnySc2/python-sc2), [Hubspot api](https://github.com/HubSpot/hubspot-api-python), etc.)

 ## Types of API's